 Corporate powers and governance of the Company is exercised by the Board of Directors which consists of seven (7) members, two (2) of whom are independent directors.
-As a matter of policy and based on good corporate practice, unless a special meeting is called upon for a specific purpose, the Board regularly meets every quarter wherein which the relevant corporate issues may be raised for discussion and voted by the members of the Board.
+As a matter of policy and based on good corporate practice, unless a special meeting is called upon for a specific purpose, the Board regularly meets to consider issues that may be raised for discussion and voted by the members of the Board.
+The Compliance Officer of the Company regularly reviews compliance by the Board of Directors and management of the various corporate governance requirements contained in the Manual of Corporate Governance and reports the findings thereon in accordance with the provisions of the Manual of Corporate Governance.
+Last January 30, 2008, the Company through the Corporate Secretary submitted a document certifying the attendance of the members of the Board of Directors in all regular meetings for the year 2007 as well as the compliance to the provisions of the Manual of Corporate Governance prescribed by the SEC as adopted by the Company.

-Last March 07, 2008, during the regular meeting of the Board, the Manual of Corporate Governance which incorporated the best practices was approved and adopted to establish the principles of good corporate governance for the entire Corporation.
+Last March 7, 2008, during the regular meeting of the Board, the Manual of Corporate Governance which incorporated the best practices was approved and adopted to establish the principles of good corporate governance for the entire Corporation.
 The adoption of the new Manual of Corporate Governance replaces the old manual of corporate governance prescribed by the SEC which was then observed and followed by the Company.
 Moreover, the adoption of the new Manual now complies with the SEC requirement that before assuming office, a director must attend a seminar on corporate governance conducted by a duly recognized government or private institution.